-However, if the capacities and sales channels are different and neither of them is a limiting factor, then it means that growth of the low T product is not at the cost of high T product.
-There is a problem of lack of growth of high T product, but it has no relation to growth of low T product.
-The low T product cannot pay the price for lack of growth in high T product.
+However, if the capacities and sales channels are different, and neither of them is a limiting factor, then it means that the growth of the low T product is not at the cost of the high T product.
+There is a problem of lack of growth of the high T product; but it has no relation to the growth of the low T product.
+The low T product cannot pay the price for the lack of growth of the high T product.
 The low T product is not the culprit for reducing the profitability.
-On the contrary, without the low T product, the case would be even worse.
+On the contrary, without the low T product, the case would be even worse for the company.

 This example clearly shows that the measure of profitability can be misleading, and at times, can compel managers to take wrong decisions for a company that manufactures products of widely varying throughput margins and changing product mix and has ambitious growth plans.
-It suffers from the type- 2 errors –false negatives (triggering a false alarm of a problem when it is not there).
+It suffers from the second type of error – false negatives (triggering a false alarm of a problem when it is not there).

 From inventory turns to norm turns

 In Distribution centric organizations, the level of Inventory is perceived to be a critical measure to understand the health of the system (inventory with respect to sale).Read more